 Now, just add some handles to the drawers, a mattress, some bedding, and take a nap–bed building is exhausting 😉 haha.

 What’s cool about this build is that since it’s built in separate pieces, you can build only the headboard if you want, leave the storage off the end, and modify the size pretty easily.

-Now, go grab the free plans over on Build Something and get out there and get building!
+Now, go grab the free plans over on Build Something for a King size, OR head over here for the updated King OR Queen Size, and get out there and get building!